pcafrica/advanced_programming_2025-2026/exercises/07/07-c++_make_libraries.md

 # (:warning: Advanced) Exercise 4: dynamic loading

-**Background:** Dynamic loading uses `dlopen()`, `dlsym()`, and `dlclose()` to load shared libraries at runtime.
-This differs from regular dynamic linking, where dependencies are resolved at program startup.

-The `hints/ex4/` contains a module `functions` containing the definition of three mathematical functions.
+The `hints/ex4/` directory contains a module `functions` containing the definition of three mathematical functions.
 The source file `functions.cpp` gets compiled into a shared library `libfunctions.so`, using *C linkage* to prevent [*name mangling*](https://en.wikipedia.org/wiki/Name_mangling#C++).

 Notably, when compiling the source file `ex4.cpp` into an executable, there is no need to link against `libfunctions.so`.

 1. Fill in the missing parts in `ex4.cpp` to dynamically load the library.
-2. Prompt the user for the function name to evaluate at a given point, selecting from the ones available in the library.
+2. Prompt the user for the name of the function to evaluate at a given point, selecting from the ones available in the library.
 3. Perform the evaluation and print the result.
 4. Release the library.